MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

 > Generating indexes can cost money.
 >
 > Time to create an index can be up to 3 hours.
+>
+> Due to regional restrictions, new Azure Batch Accounts in many region will have 0 vCore limit.
+This will cause index jobs to get stuck.
+> See [Azure Subscription quota limit reached](resources-troubleshoot-guide.md#Azure-Subscription-quota-limit-reached) for more details.

 ## Monitor the build index job progress